Treeniks/isabelle-lsp.nvim/README.md

 The Isabelle language server will handle most syntax highlighting, in particular all dynamic syntax highlighting, however for some more static things (keywords like `theorem` and `lemma`), you will additionally need a normal vim syntax definition, e.g. [isabelle-syn.nvim](https://github.com/Treeniks/isabelle-syn.nvim).

 Mind you also that the language server needs a little bit before it starts up.
 When you open a `.thy` file, it will start the language server in the background and open an output panel once it's running.
-If it's the first time starting the language server, it will take *much* longer as isabelle will first have to build it.
+If it's the first time starting the language server, it might take *much* longer as isabelle will first have to build it.

 ## Install